GoLogiq Updates Shareholders on 2022 Spin-off Distribution

-/EIN News/ -- NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- GoLogiq, Inc. (OTC:GOLQ), a U.S.-based global provider of fintech and consumer data analytics, provided an update to shareholders who received shares in GoLogiq as the result of GoLogiq’s spin off from Logiq, Inc. (LGIQ) last year and which are currently restricted from sale.
+NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- GoLogiq, Inc. GOLQ, a U.S.-based global provider of fintech and consumer data analytics, provided an update to shareholders who received shares in GoLogiq as the result of GoLogiq's spin off from Logiq, Inc. (LGIQ) last year and which are currently restricted from sale.

 If certain conditions are met, SEC Rule 144 permits the sale of restricted and control securities without the need to comply with the registration or prospectus delivery requirements of the Securities Act of 1933.
 If conditions set forth in the rule are met and it is determined that GoLogiq is a mandatory filer with the SEC, then Rule 144 would be available after the one-year anniversary of the company filing on Form 10 certain information that includes the assets acquired in January 2021 from Logiq.